nicolasfara/pulverization-works-slides/commonwears-2024-rome.typ

 ]

 #slide(title: "AC for Dynamic Reconfiguration")[

   We show how Aggregate Computing can provide a suitable programming model for implementing runtime reconfiguration rules for pulverised systems from a global stance.

+  We consider a system composed of _thin_ and _thick_ devices, where the former are able to offload their behaviour to the latter.

+  The objective is to dynamically relocate the behaviour adapting to changing conditions (e.g., load, latency, bettery etc.).

   A reconfiguration policy can be defined as a _function_ returning `Set[Component]` to be executed locally.
 ]